783009/783009.github.io/_posts/2025-01-17-Creating-This-Website.md

 When you are done click <kbd>Commit changes...</kbd>.

 ## Setting your avatar
-To set your avatar which is the profile picture at the top of your navigation bar simply choose a folder such as `assets`{: .filepath} and upload a square image into it and click <kbd>Commit changes...</kbd>.
-After that go to `_config.yml`{: .filepath} line 101 and type `/YourFolderName/ImageName.ImageType`{: .filepath}.
-For example `/assets/Lojayn.png`{: .filepath}.
+To set your avatar which is the profile picture at the top of your navigation bar simply choose a folder such as `assets` and upload a square image into it and click <kbd>Commit changes...</kbd>.
+After that go to `_config.yml` line 101 and type `/YourFolderName/ImageName.ImageType`.
+For example `/assets/Lojayn.png`.
 Then click <kbd>Commit changes...</kbd>.

 ## About tab
-To edit the the About tab on your website go to the `_tabs`{: .filepath} folder and go into `about.md`{: .filepath}.
+To edit the the About tab on your website go to the `_tabs` folder and go into `about.md`.
 Proceed to removing the following lines.
 ```Markdown
 > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
 {: .prompt-tip }